Naomi J. Halas

 Jason H. Hafner

-Associate Professor of Physics & Astronomy, and of Chemistry
+Professor of Chemistry

 Single particle spectroscopy of gold and silver nanoparticles.
 Development of a new tip technology for Recognition AFM to enhance the ability to probe specific biomolecular interactions.
 Synthesis, properties, and biological applications of plasmonic nanostructures.